calepayson/website/docs/index.md

 Shoot me an email if you'd like to chat: calepayson(at)mac.com.

-If youre in the bay area and want to chat, let's grab a coffee!
+If youre in the Bay Area and want to chat, let's grab a coffee!